U.S. Federal Policy Tracker

 - On April 16, a federal judge temporarily blocked the move, finding the challengers demonstrated they would sustain immediate and irreparable injury if the policy was allowed to proceed while the underlying lawsuit played out.

 - On May 22, a federal judge blocked the Energy Department from enforcing a 15 percent cap on indirect research cost reimbursements for colleges, ruling the policy likely violates federal law and was implemented without proper justification.
-This ruling extends a temporary freeze on the cap, following similar legal setbacks for the Trump Administration’s efforts to limit such funding at agencies like the National Institutes of Health and the National Science Foundation.
-Meanwhile, the Department of Defense announced its own 15 percent cap, prompting criticism from academic groups who warn these cuts threaten national security and research progress.
+This ruling extended the temporary freeze on the cap and followed similar rulings on caps imposed at NIH and NSF.

 Foreign Gifts